v12n-io/packer/README.md

 From September 2021, required versions have been included in each of the builds.
 This will require Packer and any required plugins to be at certain versions for the build to execute.

 ## Version History
+* 21.10 - Added RHEL 7 template, plus some other fixes.
 * 21.09.1 - Added Windows 2022 and reconfigured Cloudbase-Init for VMwareGuestInfoService.
 * 21.09 - First numbered version.
 Minimum Packer and plugin versions specified.
 VM firmware updated to EFI secure where possible.
 ## Structure